 Her 2010 feature film, The Waiting City, starring Radha Mitchell and Joel Edgerton, premiered at the Toronto International Film Festival in 2010 and was released in Australia through Hopscotch Films, and in North America through eOne.
 The film was nominated for three Film Critics Circle Awards, an Australian Directors Guild Award, won two IF Awards for cinematography and editing and has sold to over than 40 territories around the world.
 Claire’s debut feature, Cross Life, premiered at the Sydney Film Festival, screened at Busan and was nominated for an Independent Spirit Award.
 Her Young Filmmakers Fund documentary film, Sisters, was broadcast on ABC Television and is still distributed internationally.

-Claire is currently in the US shadowing Cherie Nowlan on How to Get Away With Murder, and recently shadowed on American Horror Story.
-She was selected to participate in the NBC Emerging Director’s Program and has also completed an attachment with Ryan Murphy Productions.
+In 2016, Claire shadowed Cherie Nowlan on How to Get Away With Murder, and also shadowed on American Horror Story.
+She was also selected to participate in the NBC Emerging Director’s Program and completed an attachment with Ryan Murphy Productions.